gcv/appengine-magic/README.md

 ### Deployment to App Engine

-NB: This does not currently work because a dependency of appengine-magic loads java.net.Socket, a class blacklisted on App Engine.
-(In spite of this, the development server provided with the SDK works.)

 1. First of all, be careful.
-You are must manually maintain the version field in `appengine-web.xml` and you should understand its implications.
+You must manually maintain the version field in `appengine-web.xml` and you should understand its implications.
 2. `lein appengine-prepare` prepares the `resources/war` directory with the latest classes and libraries for deployment.